 On August 17, 2016, Longhorn Reinsurance Company ("Longhorn") was formed as a subsidiary of National Life.
 Longhorn is a special purpose financial insurance company domiciled in the state of Vermont.
-Longhorn entered into a coinsurance with funds withheld agreement with LSW to reinsure certain indexed universal life ("IUL") insurance policies issued by LSW from January 1, 2011 through December 31, 2015.
-Effective October 1, 2017, Longhorn reinsured additional IUL policies issued by LSW from January 1, 2016 through December 31, 2016.
+Longhorn entered into a coinsurance with funds withheld agreement with LSW to reinsure certain indexed universal life ("IUL") insurance policies issued by LSW from January 1, 2011 through December 31, 2016 for statutory reporting.
 In 2019, the Longhorn legal entity was transferred as a dividend to NLVF.